JBdesign53/docker-compose-dev/README.md

 ## Example Website Setup

-This section shows an example of how to create a new local website called `my-website`.
+This section shows an example of how to create a new local website at the domain `loc.my-website.com`.

-The `my-website` website:
+In this example:
-  * Files are located at `C:/www/my-website`.
+  * Web files are located at `C:/www/my-website`.
-  * Uses the domain `loc.my-website.com` and is available over HTTP and HTTPS.
+  * The website can be browsed to at `http://loc.my-website.com` or `https://loc.my-website.com`.
-  * Will run using PHP 7.3.
+  * PHP 7.3 is used.

 To achieve this three files will be modified inside the repository:
   * env